Killers0992/VRIntegrations/README.md

 # VR Integrations
 VR Integrations is app which allows you to discover integrations for vr games such as vrchat, resonite and much more in one place!

+# Supported games
+- VRChat

+# Integrations
+- Twitch Integration made by <b>Killers0992</b> -
+``Allows viewers to interact with your avatar by using rewards on your channel or when theres new follower you can make particles float around ingame when theres new follower!``